 In fact, some nights we will eat only fruit for dinner.
 I’ll throw together a quick fruit tray and a batch of this fruit dip and that’s dinner.

-I admit I have never been a big fan of dips for fruit.
+I have to admit, I have never been a big fan of dips for fruit.
 I’ve only ever been familiar with that little carton that comes with the store made fruit tray.
-Those cloyingly sweet pots of white stuff…yuck.
-I’m not sure what they put in that dip, but it certainly doesn’t add anything to the fruit.
+Those cloyingly sweet pots of the white stuff…yuck.
+I’m not sure what they put in that dip, but it certainly doesn’t add anything positive for the fruit.

-While there are plenty of super sweet fruit dip recipes out there – yes, some include icing sugar in the ingredient list – I decided to try making a healthier option.
+While there are plenty of sweet fruit dip recipes out there – like our delicious chocolate cream cheese fruit dip – I decided to try making a healthier option.
 After all, a balanced meal should include protein…I needed our dip to have some protein.

 As for sweetening the dip, I chose honey.
 I like using honey as a sweetener in fruit dishes.
 I find honey naturally works well with fruit – might be a bees and fruit kinda thing.
 If you don’t have honey on hand, you could use maple syrup…which we Canadians always seem to have on hand.